PhilWyso/TTRPG-Obsidian/x_Blades_in_the_Dark/The World of Duskwall/The World of Duskwall.md

 ### Beyond the Lightning Field

 The death-lands lie beyond the lightning field.
 It is a blighted and haunted wasteland.
-The ai
+The air itself is toxic, infused with the corrupted energy of ancient catastrophes.
+Few dare to venture outside the barrier, and fewer return.

+### Ghosts and Demons

+Duskwall's magical energies attract all maner of supernatural.
+Ghosts are restless dead, often malevolent and dangerous.
+Demons are rare but far more powerful embodying elemental forces or primal chaos.
+Both are hunted, or potentially recklessly harnessed by individuals.